dominictarr/npmcad-resample/README.md

 ## resample.along (points, size)

-resample a curve at fixed size steps along it's own length.
+resample a curve at fixed size steps along it's own length. in this case, overhangs and caves are supported.

 ## License

 MIT